dragonmark/dragonmark/README.md

 waiting for the answer, etc. But the timeout is no different in the local address space and in a distributed environment.

+Both Clojure and ClojureScript are first-class citizens in Dragonmark.
+The build system will use [cljx](https://github.com/lynaghk/cljx) and the code will as much as possible be unified.
+This means that remote systems in the browser, on a JVM-based server, or a NodeJS-based server will all share the same semantics and substantially the same APIs.

 And Dragonmark will also be [JRuby](http://jruby.org/) friendly.

 ## Pieces